 Content from Marvel Studios

 The Marvel Cinematic Universe’s presence on Disney+ was hit especially hard by Disney’s old licensing deals.
 Of the nearly two dozen films in the MCU, only 16 were available at the launch.
 Getting the most recent blockbusters, Captain Marvel and Avengers: End Game was one of the reasons Disney cut the advertising deal with Starz.
-Thor: Ragnarok, Black Panther and the MCU Spider-Man films are among those missing.
+Thor: Ragnarok and Black Panther were missing at launch, but soon found their way onto Disney+.
+However, the MCU Spider-Man films are still not available.

 Marvel has some non-fiction original content on Disney+ right now, but most people are waiting for the mini-series being rolled out over the next few years.
 Marvel characters like She-Hulk, The Falcon and Loki will be getting their own shows.

 Now that the Skywalker Saga has come to an end, Star Wars fans face a several-year drought before another film arrives from a galaxy far, far away.
 But they can binge most of the movies and animated series.
 However, Solo: A Star Wars Story is tied up in licensing deals.
 The latest film, Star Wars: The Rise of Skywalker can only be streamed through on-demand services.
 And the Star Wars Christmas Special is nowhere to be seen.